kubernetes/website/content/en/docs/concepts/services-networking/_index.md

 * Pods use a virtual "link" between the pod network namespace and root network namespace.
 This permits pod packets to utilize network functions defined in the root network namespace

 * L2bridge is a virtual L2 bridge that allows communications between pods on the same node.
-Depending on your deployment of container runtimes and CNI, you might the know bridge as a basic linux bridge, `docker0`, `cbr0` or `cni0`.
+Depending on your deployment of container runtimes and CNI, you might know thebridge as a basic linux bridge, `docker0`, `cbr0` or `cni0`.

 * CNI plugins supporting different forms of pod networking.
 Some plugins employ a virtual overlay network in which packets are encapsulated and tunneled between pods on different nodes.
 Other CNI plugins use L2 bridging for same host pod networking or L3 IP networking to route packets between pods on different hosts.
 You have a multitude of CNI plugins that can best meet your cluster network requirements.